mhaack/mh-site/content/about.md

 description: I'm a developer, home automation enthusiast, married with my wonderful wife, proud dad and a software engineer at Adobe from Leipzig, Germany.
 Welcome to my virtual home my little corner on the internet.
+seo:
+  title: I'm Markus Haack and this site is my virtual online home, my little corner of the internet
 image: /images/markus.jpeg
 layout: page
 eleventyNavigation: